-It is your responsibility, as a resident/occupant, to maintain a defensible space around the subject property, including all buildings/structures located thereon, by removal of combustible materials that may pose a danger in the event of a fire on the subject property or from adjacent property.
+It is your responsibility, as a resident/occupant, to maintain a defensible space around your property, including all buildings/structures located thereon, by removal of combustible materials that may pose a danger in the event of a fire on the subject property or from adjacent property.
+You must:

 1. Maintain a defensible space 100 feet around any structure, including barns, sheds and storage buildings.
-A defensible space means the removal of dry grasses, brush, rubbish, dead limbs and other non- regulated vegetation growth.
+A defensible space means the removal of dead/dry grasses, brush, rubbish, dead limbs and other non-regulated vegetation growth.

 2. Trim tree limbs at least 4 feet above ground to prevent fire igniting the trees, especially conifer and eucalyptus trees.
 Clear fallen leaves, bark and branches.